Common Attack Pattern Enumeration and Classification

 Skill or Knowledge Level: Low

-The attacker requires a variety of tools to collect information about the target.
-These include port and network scanners and tools to analyze responses from applications to determine version and configuration information.
+The adversary requires a variety of tools to collect information about the target.
+These include port/network scanners and tools to analyze responses from applications to determine version and configuration information.
 Footprinting a system adequately may also take a few days if the attacker wishes the footprinting attempt to go undetected.

 Keep patches up to date by installing weekly or daily if possible.